brian1337-ship-it/task-manager/readme.md

 Possible future improvements:

-- Protected routes and endpoints that require authentication
+- Add protected routes and endpoints that require authentication
-- Comprehensive unit and integration tests
+- Add metrics for the API

 ## Usage